 Neonatal herpes is one of the most serious complications of genital herpes.
 Healthcare providers should ask all pregnant women if they have a history of genital herpes.
 Herpes infection can be passed from mother to child during pregnancy or childbirth, or babies may be infected shortly after birth, resulting in a potentially fatal neonatal herpes infection.
-Infants born to women who acquire genital herpes close to the time of delivery and are shedding virus at delivery are at a much higher risk for developing neonatal herpes, compared with women who have recurrent genital herpes.
+Infants born to women who acquire genital herpes close to the delivery time and are shedding the virus at delivery are at a much higher risk of developing neonatal herpes than women with recurrent genital herpes.

 June 15, 2022 - The Excell Team stated - We are about to start a study with the NIH to test our vaccine for pathogenesis and prophylactic capability in the animal model.
 Once that is complete, and if successful, we will be moving forward with a prophylactic study.